 1. Princess theme

 If your child adores princesses, tiaras, and castles, it is the perfect day to indulge them.
+It is one of the best and most popular 3-year-old birthday themes for girls.
 Choose princess-worthy décor in pink or purple with lots of glitters.
 You can add tiaras and fake jewels to the mix.
 You could also consider Frozen as a theme.
 Arrange for an entertainer dressed as a princess to make an appearance during the party and interact with the children.

 A unicorn is full of magic and rainbow colors.
 So make sure your décor corresponds to your child’s dreams.
 You could even get a unicorn cake, decorate the venue with unicorn balloons, and give out unicorn plush toys to your guests.